 MyTeksi Series A set to electrify ecosystem in SEA

-But it looks like the dynamic team at MyTeksi Sdn Bhd, which was founded in mid-2011 in Kuala Lumpur, are stealing the thunder and providing the first major thunderbolt to the Malaysian ecosystem for the year with its announcement tomorrow of a substantial Series A funding round by a Malaysian regional bank and a Singapore fund, as reported by a Malaysian English daily on April 4, 2014.
+But it looks like the dynamic team at MyTeksi Sdn Bhd, which was founded in mid-2011 in Kuala Lumpur, are stealing the thunder and providing the first major thunderbolt to the Malaysian ecosystem for the year with its announcement tomorrow of a Series A funding round led by a Singapore fund, as reported by a Malaysian English daily on April 4.
+A Malaysian regional bank is said to be participating as well with a loan facility.

 The amount raised aside, what this does is infuse a huge dose of self-belief and confidence in Malaysian startups that they too, can do it.
 Most of them can relate to MyTeksi as they have been around from the time the transport services startup launched its app in Sept 2011, with a Kuala Lumpur-based taxi company as its pilot customer.